alanscarpa/bnr-blog/README.md

 of it written, there are a few things we know we need to fix before we can ship
 it:

-- [ ] Our collection view just shows the blog title for each post.
+- [x ] Our collection view just shows the blog title for each post.
 It should show title, author, summary, and publish date.
 We recommend you build this view in a xib or storyboard.
 - [ ] Grouping & sorting are both broken.
 The menus come up, but the order of